Adjustment and Loss

 Navigating and adjusting to seasons of change

 Time brings change.
 And for most of us that sometimes means seasons of suffering — change within ourselves or change within our loved ones.
 Change is often painful in one specific way or another; and, because it seems to happen outside of our control, change is almost always anxiety-producing.
 No one is immune.
-We are all faced with fleeting moments or even prolonged seasons of suffering.
+We are all faced with fleeting moments or even prolonged seasons of stress and suffering.
 These times seem to stretch us to our very limit and then push us beyond it.

 One person remarked, "I feel like I've lost so much that the sum-total of myself that's left feels almost entirely different from the somebody I used to be."

 But part of enduring the storm is seeing it pass.
 Eventually the clouds will clear.
 The blue sky will again refresh your soul, and hope and happiness will return from their slumber.
 Time brings change.